Alpha Sigma Phi: Grand Senior Presidents Cup

-First presented at the 1960 Grand Chapter, this award recognizes chapters of the Fraternity - one for a chapter at an institution with a large undergraduate population (20,001+ undergraduates), one for a chapter at an institution with a medium undergraduate population (8,501-20,000 undergraduates) and one for a chapter with a small undergraduate population (fewer than 8,500 undergraduates) - that have best exemplified the ideals and purpose of the Fraternity.
-Chapters who score the highest in all areas of the Annual Report are recognized with the Grand Senior President's Cup.
-This is the highest honor a chapter can receive within Alpha Sigma Phi Fraternity.
-The Chapter must be in good standing with Fraternity Headquarters and excel in all aspects of the Fraternity's Annual Report.
-In the 2022 year, the Grand Senior President's Cup, the Delta Upsilon, Theta Pi and the Delta Tau chapters have been presented to the chapters.
-Delta Tau has the highest number of Grand Senior Presidents Cup awards at nine awards overall.
+First presented at the 1960 Grand Chapter, this award recognizes chapters of the fraternity - one for a chapter at an institution with a large undergraduate population (20,001+ undergraduates), one for a chapter at an institution with a medium undergraduate population (8,501 to 20,000 undergraduates) and one for a chapter with a small undergraduate population (fewer than 8,500 undergraduates) - that have best exemplified the ideals and purpose of the Fraternity.
+Chapters that score the highest in all areas of the Annual Report are recognized with the Grand Senior President's Cup.
+This is the highest honor a chapter can receive within Alpha Sigma Phi.
+The chapter must be in good standing with fraternity headquarters and excel in all aspects of the fraternity's annual report for accreditation.

 Most Improved Chapter Award

 The most improved chapter award is given to the chapter that has demonstrated significant improvement from one award period to the next award period.
-In 2022, the Alpha Pi chapter at Purdue University won this award.

 Victor B. Scott Award

 The Victor B. Scott Award is awarded annually to the chapter whose academic grade point average most greatly exceeds its college or University's all men's average.
-Brother Victor Scott presented the scholarship plaque for the purpose of ‘creating an incentive on the part of each chapter of the Fraternity to strive for higher average in scholarship on the campus on which the chapter was located.
+Brother Victor Scott presented the scholarship plaque for ‘creating an incentive on the part of each chapter of the fraternity to strive for a higher average in scholarship on the campus on which the chapter was located.
 After the merger with Alpha Sigma Phi, an award was named in his honor for outstanding chapter scholarship.
-In 2018, Grand Historian Emeritus, Robert Kutz, UC-Berkeley '67, established an endowment to allow for this award to once again be bestowed.
-In 2022, the Beta Nu chapter at WV Wesleyan received this award.
+In 2018, grand historian emeritus, Robert Kutz, UC-Berkeley 1967, established an endowment to allow for this award to once again be bestowed.

-Controversies

-In 2019, the fraternity at the University of Wisconsin were suspended and after suspension placed on probation for hazing and public humiliation.
-Pledges were forced to run errands for initiated members, wear Dora the Explorer backpacks, and carry fruit on campus.